stonepros/stone/doc/stonefs/createfs.rst

 =========================
-Create a Ceph file system
+Create a Stone file system
 =========================

 Creating pools
 ==============

-A Ceph file system requires at least two RADOS pools, one for data and one for metadata.
+A Stone file system requires at least two RADOS pools, one for data and one for metadata.
 When configuring these pools, you might consider:

 - Using a higher replication level for the metadata pool, as any data loss in